ryancdickson/chromerootprogram/policy.md

 ### 5. Reporting and Responding to Incidents

-The failure of a Chrome Root Program Participant to meet the commitments of this policy is considered an incident, as is any other situation that may impact the CA's integrity, trustworthiness, or compatibility.
+The failure of a Chrome Root Program Participant to meet the commitments of this policy is considered an incident, as is any other situation that may impact the CA’s integrity, trustworthiness, or compatibility.

 #### 5.1 Incident Reports